 Allan Gray Africa Equity Fund

-The Fund currently has limited capacity and is thus limiting new investments.
-If you would like further information, please contact us via email at email@example.com.
+The Fund currently has limited capacity and thus may limit new investments.
+If you would like further information, please contact us via email at firstname.lastname@example.org.

 The Fund invests in a focused portfolio of companies with significant business interests in Africa, regardless of the location of the stock exchange listing.
 The Fund price is reported in US dollars but the underlying holdings are denominated in various currencies.
 Returns are likely to be volatile.